dribnet/purvs/README.md

 Having changed my idea slighty so that a block falls at each time (each second/minute/hour etc) so that each block will bounce down the surface.

-Altered colours, as well as added a "pipe" for the blocks to come out off.
+Altered colours further, increased text size to aid in readability.